bytecodealliance/wasmtime/cranelift/docs/testing.md

 boolean, e.g. `b1` or `b32`.
 A `true` value is interpreted as a successful test execution, whereas a `false` value is interpreted as a failed test.

+Currently a `target` is required but is only used to indicate whether the host platform can run the test, and currently only the architecture is filtered.
+The host platform's native target will be used to actually compile the test.

 Example:

 ```
     test run
+    target x86_64

     function %trivial_test() -> b1 {
     ebb0: